sabrinahu5/starter-project-2023-v2/README.md

 # Specification of these npm scripts are in package.json
 ```

-Note that `prettier` and `eslint` have [overlapping functionalities](https://www.robinwieruch.de/prettier-eslint/), so to prevent conflict between the two we also add the following two packages:

-- [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier#cli-helper-tool): Disables all `eslint` rules that would conflict with `prettier`
+Note that `prettier` and `eslint` have [overlapping functionalities](https://www.robinwieruch.de/prettier-eslint/), so to prevent conflict between the two we also add [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier#cli-helper-tool), which disables all `eslint` rules that would conflict with `prettier`
-- [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier): Integrates `prettier` rules into `eslint` rules

 Finally, our `prettier` configuration also includes a [plugin](https://github.com/trivago/prettier-plugin-sort-imports) for sorting import declarations.